shaylahinkley/gvsu-cis357-camera-camerax/docs/index.md

 1. Open Android Studio and select `File` -> `New Project`.
 2. Under the section heading `Phone and Tablet` click the activity labeled `Empty Activity` and click `Next`.
 3. On the `Configure Your Project` screen, name the application `MyProgressApp`.
 The `Package name` and `Save location` should update accordingly.
 If you wish to save into a different spot, click the folder icon on the right.
-4. Under `Language`, make sure `Kotlin` is chosen from the drop down menu and set the `Minimum SDK` to `API 19: Android 4.4 (KitKat)` to ensure that your application will run on a majority of devices.
-This can be changed in other projects, however, for this project we are going to stick with `API 19: Android 4.4 (KitKat)`.
+4. Under `Language`, make sure `Kotlin` is chosen from the drop down menu and set the `Minimum SDK` to `API 30`.
+This can be changed in other projects, however, for this project we are going to stick with `API 30`.
 5. If you have done the steps correctly, your Android Studio will take you to the main editing window on the `MainActivity.kt` file.
 6. On the left hand side of the window, you will see `1: Project`.
 You can click this to collapse and open the layout of the project.
 Making sure that the `Project Layout` is not collapsed, ensure in the top left of the panel that `Android` is chosen from the drop down menu.
 This will help simplify what files you need to look at.

+## Creating the main page  layout - activity_main.xml
+1. Navigate to `app/rese/layout/activity_main.xml`.
+This is the file that we will be using to create the main page layout.
+2. Make sure you are in the `Design` pane.
+If you are not, you can change this in the top right.
+There will be three different options: `Code`, `Split`, and `Design`.
+3. The first thing we want to do is add a `Constraint Layout`.
+This can be found in the pane under `Palette` -> `Layouts`.
+Drag the `Constraint Layout` onto the layout.
+4. Next thing we want to do is add a button that is going to be used to open the camera.
+To do this go to the pane under `Palette` -> `Buttons`.
+Add a normal `Button` to the bottom of the layout.
+5. Next, in the `Attributes` pane on the right hand side of your screen (if you do not see this, click the button on your layout).
+We need to give an ID to the button so we can refer to it later.
+Name the ID `btn_capture` at the top of the `Attributes pane`.
+6. Under the `Declared Attributes` sectoin, set the `layout_width` to `135dp` and the  `layout_height` to `80dp`.
+7. Set both `layout_constraintBottom_toBottomOf` and `layout_constaintEnd_toEndOf` to `parent`.
+Also set the `layout_marginEnd` to `136dp` and `layout_marginBottom` to `4dp`.
+8. If you would like, you can also change the color of the button by clicking the `backgroundTint`.
+We chose a blueish color.
+9. Ensure the `clickable` field is clicked `true`.
+10. Set the `cornerRadius` to `100dp` and `focusable` to `true`.
+11. Set the `text` field to the string `CAPTURE`.
+If you would like to change the text color, edit the `textColor` field.
+12. Next, scroll down to the `Transforms` section and make sure the view `Rotation z` is set to `0` on the slider bar.
+13. Now, navigate back to the `Palette` and add a `LinearLayout (vertical)

+## Creating the recycler view

+## Capturing images with the camera
 7. Navigate to `GradleScripts/build.gradle (Module: MyProgressApp.app)`
 8. Scroll to the bottom where you see `dependencies`.
 In between the `brackets {}` replace the code with the following code.
 These dependencies will be needed prior to starting the project.